Why It's Not Risky to Invest In Your Business

 • It’s something that you know and control.

-• If it’s growing, cash-flowing business, investing in your business will allow it to grow even more.
+• If it’s a growing, cash-flowing business, investing in your business will allow it to grow even more.

 Where Else Can You Put Your Money?